The Food Project: Program milestones

 1991: Founded by Ward Cheney in conjunction with the Massachusetts Audubon Society.

 1992: First growing season funded with $100,000 and farmed on a 2.5 acre plot on Drumlin Farm in Lincoln.

 1993: Groundbreaking of the half-acre Langdon Street Lot in Roxbury.

 1994: First growing season for the Langdon Street Lot.

 1995: West Cottage Street Lot is cleared by summer crew workers and land is prepared for growing.

 1998: A video, two books and many manuals document The Food Project's program and philosophy.
 The Rooted in Community Network is also co-founded.

 2001: A neighborhood gardener lends some land, an undeveloped lot blocks away from the other two sites on Albion Street in Roxbury.
-Remediation completes in 2001 and growing begins in 2002.
+Remediation completed in 2001 and growing begins in 2002.

 2003: The Food Project launches BLAST, an international initiative focusing on the next generation of leaders, farmers and practitioners in food systems work.

 2008: In conjunction with the City of Boston, The Food Project pioneers the use of EBT/SNAP/food stamps at its farmers markets with a program called Boston Bounty Bucks.

 2010: The Food Project receives a $600,000 stimulus grant from the Obama administration.
 US Secretary of Health and Human Services, Kathleen Sebelius visits Boston land.

 2014: The Wenham Conservation Commission starts leasing the 34-acre Reynolds Farm to The Food Project.

 2015: Dudley Neighbors Inc. (DNI), which has ownership over the parcel of land at 40 West Cottage where The Food Project has farmed on a year-to-year basis since 1998, has granted The Food Project a 99-year lease.

 2017: North Shore Community College receives grant from the Massachusetts Skills Capital Grant Program to build an environmental horticulture greenhouse in Lynn, offering seedling and nursery space to The Food Project starting in summer 2018.